Narrow Money

 Narrow money is a category of money supply that includes all physical money such as coins and currency, demand deposits, and other liquid assets held by the central bank.
 It is the most liquid portion of the money supply, representing funds that are readily available for immediate spending.

 Narrow money is the economist's term for the cash in your wallet and the money in your checking account—funds you can access instantly to pay for a coffee or a bill.
-It represents the portion of the money supply that is most easily used as a medium of exchange.
-Unlike broader measures of money that include assets which act as a store of value (like certificates of deposit), narrow money is strictly about liquidity and immediate transaction capability.
-In the United States, narrow money is synonymous with M1.
-Historically, this included only currency in circulation (coins and bills) and demand deposits (checking accounts).
-However, the definition is not static.
-In May 2020, the Federal Reserve significantly expanded the definition of M1 to include savings deposits, recognizing that modern banking allows near-instant access to savings funds for payments via mobile apps and online transfers.
-This change acknowledged the blurring lines between checking and savings accounts in the digital age.
+It represents the portion of the total money supply that is most easily and frequently used as a medium of exchange.
+Unlike broader measures of money that include assets which primarily act as a long-term store of value (like certificates of deposit or government bonds), narrow money is strictly about immediate liquidity and transaction capability.
+In the United States, narrow money is synonymous with the technical designation M1.
+Historically, this included only currency in circulation (coins and paper bills) and demand deposits (checking accounts).
+However, the definition is not static and must adapt to changes in the financial system.
+In May 2020, the Federal Reserve significantly expanded the definition of M1 to include savings deposits.
+This change was a formal recognition that modern digital banking—specifically mobile apps and near-instant online transfers—allows consumers to treat their savings funds as if they were in a checking account for the purposes of making payments.
 The "narrow" designation distinguishes it from "broad money" (M2), which includes everything in M1 plus "near money"—assets like time deposits and money market funds that are somewhat liquid but not as readily spendable as cash.
-While broad money gives a fuller picture of future inflation potential, narrow money provides a snapshot of the economy's immediate spending power.
+While broad money gives economists a fuller picture of future inflation potential and total national wealth, narrow money provides a specific, high-resolution snapshot of the economy's immediate spending power and the liquidity available to households and firms for their daily economic interactions.

 Key Takeaways